Maxamed-NCX/19-Progressive-Web-Applications-PWA-Budget-Tracker/README.md

 ### Application Functionalities

-- The ability to enter deposits offline.
+- The ability to enter deposits funds offline.
-- The ability to enter expenses offline.
+- The ability to enter expenses costs offline.
-- Offline entries should be added to the tracker when the application is brought back online
+- Offline entries should be added to the tracker after the application is brought back online

 ### User Story